 So, when some boys at her school were making some chatter about which girl was the best player on the volleyball team, they commented that it was a hitter.
 They may not have been kind with their words or well-informed about each position as they debated the skill levels of the players.
 They’re teenagers, after all.
 Our daughter wasn’t particularly hurt by the noise.
 She has been a setter for years and realizes that the importance of her position isn’t always understood.
 Her biggest concern was the issue of singling out one player.
 If the passer didn’t pass and she didn’t do her job as the setter, the hitter couldn’t have scored those points.
 She was more bothered by the fact that these fellas didn’t get the big picture.
 It seemed to her that they missed the whole point of training and playing as a team.
-They simply didn’t understand the level of commitment and drive that’s required to make an athlete successful in a game, but they were more than ready to choose a favorite player.
+They didn’t understand the level of commitment and drive required to make teams successful, but they were more than ready to choose a favorite player.
 It’s true, not all of the positions are glamorous.
 Not all of the players stand out during every game.
 But, a team is definitely not held up by one person or one position.

 That led to a conversation that transferred to life.
 I’ve found myself in the setter position often.
 Haven’t you?
 Think about those times when you’ve worked tirelessly behind the scenes at your job, but a co-worker gets the credit.
 How about the fact that your kids might never notice that laundry is washed and folded every day until they need that specific shirt?
 How about this one- “I thought you always did that!”
 This one is my personal favorite, following a chore that became expected as opposed to respected.
 Let’s not forget about the group school projects when only one kid actually does the assignment, but five others also get the A.